askomics/flaskomics/docs/data.md

 You can head to the *Files* tab to manage your files.
 From there, you will be able to upload new files (from your local computer, or a remote endpoint), and delete them.

 !!! warning
-    Deleting files do not delete related datasets.
+    Deleting files does not delete related datasets.

 # Data visibility